 The settings page appears as a list of links to various sub-pages for changing elements of your wiki experience, each of these sub-pages are listed below:

-Personal settings include wiki language and locale, username, alias and OpenID.
+Personal settings include wiki language and locale, username and alias.

-- Setting this value will allow you to see edit times as they would appear in your time zone.
+Setting this value will display edit times converted to your local time zone.
 For example, an edit time of 10AM UTC would appear as 8PM AEST if you changed your time zone to GMT +10/Australian Eastern Standard Time.

 Password changes are recommended if you believe that the password you are using has been compromised.